Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

     Attributes**.
 No single Attribute may be higher than 5.

     *Suggested Method:*
-    Assign each category (Mental, Social, Mental) to be your character’s Primary, Secondary, or Tertiary set.
+    Assign each category (Pysical, Social, Mental) to be your character’s Primary, Secondary, or Tertiary set.
 Then add:

     1.  **9 Dots** to Primary.